yeysus/14a/README.md

 3.  java -cp .:/opt/kv-1.2.123/lib/kvclient-1.2.123.jar Java_oraclenosql.

     The arguments are not tested yet, the program runs the test function which calls put, get, storeIterator, countAll.

+### Usage (JRuby)
+1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).
+2. Run: /opt/jruby/bin/jruby /path/to/Jruby_oraclenosql.rb

+   Only "connect" and "get" are workng.